 Paywalls block you from viewing content unless you have a subscription.
 We tested AdClear by browsing the Wall Street Journal, Bloomberg, and The Atlantic to see if it would bypass the paywalls.

 Unsurprisingly, AdClear didn't work, and we were met with a paywall if we wanted to read articles.
-Most content blocking apps can’t bypass paywalls without a VPN, but it’s worth a try, right?
+Most content-blocking apps can’t bypass paywalls, but it was worth testing.

 What browsers and software is AdClear compatible with?

-AdClear only works on Android devices using Samsung Internet and Yandex.
-It's extremely limited since it doesn't work with popular browsers like Chrome or Firefox.
+AdClear only works on Android devices, specifically on the Samsung Internet and Yandex browsers.
+It's extremely limited since it doesn't work with more popular options like Google Chrome or Mozilla Firefox.

 How to use AdClear